How do Conservative Party leadership elections work?

 Posted on the 5th July 2016

-(Updated for October 2022)
+(Updated for October 2024)

 Historically there weren’t elections for the leader of the Conservative party, but, following the machinations surrounding the appointment of Sir Alec Douglas-Home in 1963, elections among the MPs were brought in, in 1965.
-In 1998, the system of leadership elections was altered so that Conservative MPs choose a shortlist of two candidates through a series of ballots.

 The 1922 Committee (the Conservative backbench committee) set out the timetable for the contest.
-Every few days a ballot is held, with the candidate with the least support eliminated after each vote.
+Every few days, a ballot is held, with the candidate with the least support eliminated after each vote.
 Candidates who are eliminated or withdraw are then free to urge their supporters to back another candidate.
-The final two candidates are then presented to the party membership, who vote – on a one member one vote basis.
-The exact rules can be changed though, and have for the recent contests.
+The final two candidates are then presented to the party membership, who vote – on a one member, one vote basis.
+The exact rules can be changed, though, and have for the recent contests.

 The 2016 contest